xebia-functional/mvessel/README.md

 # Build

 This project is built with [SBT](http://www.scala-sbt.org/).
-To build the artifacts you can use:
+To build the artifacts you could use:

 `sbt package`